ANGLER'S MAIL is the No.1 magazine for all sorts of things - and has a Where To Fish section that is unrivalled. It's produced by regional experts.

 You may also like to read these Angler’s Mail stories…

 THERE’S no better way of catching fish than to use a float.
 It’s how most of us started our fishing…

 ONE of my favourite fishing styles is float fishing for tench.
 I personally don’t think you can beat the Mr.Crabtree…

 Here’s how to make a balsa waggler float which is ideal for fishing a few rod lengths out.
 1…

-Stillwater fishing floats differ from river patterns in that they are attached bottom end only ,with two thirds of the…
+Lake fishing floats differ from river patterns in that most of them are attached bottom end only.
+Two thirds of…